 Her commitment to education has also seen her manage Learn For Yourself, an Australian not-for-profit educational body.

 She holds a BSc in Genetics (Australian National University) and a Master’s degree in Creative Media (Royal Melbourne Institute of Technology) and is currently completing her PhD in Serious Games (Swinburne University).
 Her interests include neuroscience, learning behaviours, educational games and experience design.
 She has been a competition judge since 2016.

-Matt is seasoned Business Excellence Professional with two decades experience helping companies do better.
+Matt is seasoned Business Excellence Professional with over two decades experience helping companies do better.
 He is also the Institute’s Chief Innovation Officer.

 Between 2010 and 2015, as COO of EFQM, he led the project teams which updated the EFQM Excellence Model and developed the EFQM Training Portfolio to support its deployment, which included both classroom and eLearning versions.
 He has also developed courses for the Business Excellence Institute.
 Thousands of people have now taken training courses he designed.

 He holds a BSc (University of East Anglia) and an MSc (University of Edinburgh) in Environmental Chemistry.
 He is a Lean Six Sigma Green Belt, a European Excellence Assessor, and a Fellow of the Institute.